ChangranXU/changranxu.github.io/_pages/about.md

 Greetings!

 I will be graduating from Bachelor of Science at The Chinese University of Hong Kong with a First Class Honours.
-I am now engaged in various exciting projects related to AIGC, Computer Vision, LLM and Machine Learning.
+I am now engaged in various exciting projects related to **AIGC, Medical Imaging Analysis, LLM, GNN and Machine Learning**.
 I am passionate about these fields and always eager to learn more and share my knowledge.

 I welcome all opportunities for discussion, learning, and collaboration.
 If you have any opportunities related to work, study, or collaboration in these areas, please feel free to reach out to me.